tompi/cheapino/doc/firmware.md

 Firmware guide
 ==============

-There are 2 main routes, either flash the vial firmware and use the vial desktop ui to configure the keyboard, or setup qmk for compiling locally.
+There are 2 main routes, either flash the vial firmware and use the vial web or desktop ui to configure the keyboard, or setup qmk for compiling locally.

 In either case, there are A LOT of options to tweak...